nicholaswilde/solar-battery-charger/test/v2/README.md

 converter and `OUT+` of the `TP4056`.

 Connect the `3V` li-ion batter to the `B+` and `B-` of the `TP4056`.

+Connect the `JST-PH 2.0` connector between the solar panel and the `TP4056`.

 ![](./images/circuit.png)